k-hurl-e/spektrix-batch-comps/README.md

 - Maintain historical data
 - Enable automatic chart updates

+Adjust the values in `newrows.py` to match your Google Sheet structure.
+Update sheet names in `main.py` to match your Google Sheet names.

 ## Security Notes

 - API credentials are stored in environment variables